zhumingcheng697/BackstopJS-Test/journal.md

     >
     >   - If `backstop reference` failed for the previous scenario, the process stops and automatically fallbacks to manual mode, as a failed `backstop reference` likely indicates networking issues
     >
-    >   - The user is able to pause (and will be able to resume) the automatic testing process
+    >   - The user is able to pause (and since September 3, resume) the automatic testing process
     >
     >   - Once all the scenarios have been tested, the program will be automatically switched to manual mode
     >
     > In manual mode, the user first chooses a scenario based on its index or name, and then chooses whether to run `backstop reference`, `backstop test`, or `backstop approve` for that scenario
     >
-    > The user will be able to switch from manual mode to auto mode in the future (currently only the other way around is supported)
+    > The user will be able to switch from manual mode to auto mode in the future (added on September 3)

 ### Thursday: September 3, 2020 (3 hours)

 - Added the functionality to resume auto runs when the user pauses it by typing anything during the run

-- Added the functionality to start auto run from a specific scenario (uses the same logic of choosing scenario by index or by name in manual mode) by typing `auto run` into the console
+- Added the functionality to start auto run from a specific scenario (using the same logic of choosing scenario by index or by name in manual mode) by typing `auto run` into the console

 - Added documentation to most functions and important code blocks